bunnylushington/timeclock/README.md

 The DB may be accessed directly.
 Note that the 'clock_in' and 'clock_out' attributes are integers representing epoch seconds.

+Because the database handle is cached, use `timeclock/set-database` to change database files; simply setting `timeclock/db-file` to a new value will not suffice.

+#### Weeks

+The variable `timeclock/start-of-week` may be customised to an integer between 0 (Sunday) and 6.
+It defaults to 1 (Monday) as the start of the week for weekly reports.

 #### Report Types

 A number of reports (e.g., "Today", "Yesterday") are